+As noted above, the Village of Oak Park CDBG allocation for PY 2018 is \$1,686,004.
 Federal funding will leverage private, state and local funds by enabling the Village of Oak Park to serve those with the greatest need at the highest capacity.

-Additionally, federal funds will serve as funding for Village programs or service providers applications that require additional funding in order to have their program, project, or service meet the need in the community.
+Every CDBG and ESG sub-recipient will be contributing private, local, state, and/or other Federal funds to their respective activity.
+Additionally, federal funds will serve as funding for Village programs or service providers applications that require additional funding in order to have their program, project, or service meet a need in the community.
 The grant money provided by HUD will allow organizations and the Village to successfully meet the needs of the community's most vulnerable members.